 Any traveller will tell you that Hotels consume a generous budget.
-While traveling on a budget, one of the best alternatives is an apartment.
+While travelling on a budget, one of the best alternatives is an apartment.

 Ideally, you can book a whole room, a couch or a specific place of the apartment at a much cheaper rate compared to what you would pay for a hotel room.

 You can take turns to prepare meals, do dishes and go grocery shopping.
 This offers you a chance to explore local markets and the local cuisine as well.

 Camping in someone’s Garden

 What gets better than camping in a foreign land and enjoying the company of other pals who share the same interests as you?
 Shared economy allows you to even rent someone’s backyard to camp in during your vacation.

 You could still find families that offer camping gear.
-I would recommend personal gear for the purposes of hygiene and avoiding expensive fines in case the gear got damaged under you.
+I would recommend personal equipment for hygiene and avoiding expensive fines in case the gear got damaged under you.

 Save on cost by eating with Locals

-As a traveller, this allows you to explore the local cuisine well by consuming home cooked food of the locals.
+As a traveller, this allows you to explore the local cuisine well by consuming home-cooked food of the locals.
 Some websites do charge a small fee for this service while some are free.

 Sites that allow you to share a meal with the locals include; colunching, Mealsharing and eat with locals.

-Share on cost by getting cheap taxis
+Share on the cost by getting cheap taxis

 This is somewhat similar to car booming in someone’s car or getting a lift.
 The difference with this one is that you pay a small price for the taxi.

-Compared to other taxi services, Lyft is 30% cheaper which allows you to commute at a cheaper price.
+Compared to other taxi services, Lyft is 30% cheaper, which will enable you to commute at a lower price.
 If lyft is not your thing, you can also rent someone’s car and pay less than renting a car from a company.

 The most significant limitation of saving through this method is that sites that offer the services are limited to specific cities around developed countries.
 Other websites that provide similar services include Drivy, CarHopper, Trailer Made, share a ride and RV share